Headshot placeholder

 Education

-- Granted distinction of Dean’s Scholar (2024–2025 Academic Year) – Stephen J.R.
+• Granted distinction of Dean’s Scholar (2024–2025 and 2025–2026 Academic Years) – Stephen J.R.
 Smith Faculty of Engineering and Applied Science; awarded for outstanding performance.

 Certifications